arbrejs/arbre/docs/api.md

 Return `true` if the node is the first sibling.

-If the node is the root node or the only child, it returns the `true`.
+If the node is the root node or the only child, it returns `true`.

 **Parameters**